Grampians wine region

 The Grampians is an Australian wine region located in the state of Victoria, west of Melbourne.
 It is located near the Grampians National Park and the Pyrenees hills.
 The area is dominated by red wine production, particularly Shiraz and Cabernet Sauvignon.

 Geography and climate

-Despite being located close to the Grampians National Park, the region itself sits between 240 and 440 metres above sea level.
+Although it is situated near the Grampians National Park, the region itself lies at an elevation ranging from 240 to 440 metres above sea level.
 It is a cooler region by Australian standards, the average temperature during January being just 20.2 °C. The harvest period is typically mid March to mid May.